Critical Reviews in Microbiology

 Critical Reviews in Microbiology is an international, peer-reviewed academic journal that publishes comprehensive review articles covering all areas of medical microbiology.
 Areas covered by the journal include bacteriology, virology, microbial genetics, epidemiology, and diagnostic microbiology.
 It is published by Taylor and Francis Group.

+As of 2024, the impact factor is 6.0.

 Core research areas

 Expert reviewers address the following disciplines: